-In August 2001, the Board of Directors adopted, and on May 1, 2002, the Company's shareholders approved, the National Research Corporation 2001 Equity Incentive Plan ("2001 Equity Incentive Plan").
-The 2001 Equity Incentive Plan provides for the granting of stock options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 1,800,000 shares of class A common stock and 300,000 shares of class B common stock.
-Stock options granted may be either nonqualified or incentive stock options.
+The National Research Corporation 2001 Equity Incentive Plan ("2001 Equity Incentive Plan") provided for the granting of stock options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 1,800,000 shares of class A common stock and 300,000 shares of class B common stock.
+Stock options granted could have been either nonqualified or incentive stock options.
 Stock options vest over one to five years following the date of grant and option terms are generally five to ten years following the date of grant.
-Due to the expiration of the 2001 Equity Incentive plan, at December 31, 2013, there were no shares of stock available for future grants.
+Due to the expiration of the 2001 Equity Incentive Plan, at December 31, 2014, there were no shares of stock available for future grants.
 The Company has accounted for grants of 1,683,309 class A and 280,552 class B options and restricted stock under the 2001 Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.

 The Company's 2004 Non-Employee Director Stock Plan (the "2004 Director Plan") is a nonqualified plan that provides for the granting of options with respect to 1,650,000 shares of class A common stock and 275,000 shares of class B common stock.
 The 2004 Director Plan provides for grants of nonqualified stock options to each director of the Company who is not employed by the Company.
-On the date of each annual meeting of shareholders of the Company, options to purchase 36,000 shares of class A common stock and 6,000 shares of class B common stock are granted to directors that are re-elected or retained as a director at such meeting.
+On the date of each annual meeting of shareholders of the Company, options to purchase 36,000 shares of class A common stock and 6,000 shares of class B common stock are granted to directors that are elected or retained as a director at such meeting.
 Stock options vest one year following the date of grant and option terms are generally ten years following the date of grant, or three years in the case of termination of the outside director's service.
-At December 31, 2013, there were 255,000 shares of class A common stock and 42,500 shares of class B common stock available for issuance pursuant to future grants under the 2004 Director Plan.
-The Company has accounted for grants of 1,395,000 class A and 232,500 class B options under the 2004 Director Plan using the date of grant as the measurement date for financial accounting purposes.
+At December 31, 2014, there were 75,000 shares of class A common stock and 12,500 shares of class B common stock available for issuance pursuant to future grants under the 2004 Director Plan.
+The Company has accounted for grants of 1,575,000 class A and 262,500 class B options under the 2004 Director Plan using the date of grant as the measurement date for financial accounting purposes.

-In February 2006, the Board of Directors adopted, and on May 4, 2006, the Company's shareholders approved the National Research Corporation 2006 Equity Incentive Plan (the "2006 Equity Incentive Plan").
-The 2006 Equity Incentive Plan provides for the granting of stock options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 1,800,000 shares of class A common stock and 300,000 shares of class B common stock.
+The National Research Corporation 2006 Equity Incentive Plan (the "2006 Equity Incentive Plan") provides for the granting of stock options, stock appreciation rights, restricted stock, performance shares and other share-based awards and benefits up to an aggregate of 1,800,000 shares of class A common stock and

+300,000 shares of class B common stock.
 Stock options granted may be either incentive stock options or nonqualified stock options.
 Vesting terms vary with each grant and option terms are generally five to ten years following the date of grant.
-At December 31, 2013, there were 1,033,455 shares of class A common stock and 172,242 shares of class B common stock available for issuance pursuant to future grants under the 2006 Equity Incentive Plan.
-The Company has accounted for grants of 766,545 class A and 127,758 class B options and restricted stock under the 2006 Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.
+At December 31, 2014, there were 1,143,147 shares of class A common stock and 191,802 shares of class B common stock available for issuance pursuant to future grants under the 2006 Equity Incentive Plan.
+The Company has accounted for grants of 656,853 class A and 108,198 class B options and restricted stock under the 2006 Equity Incentive Plan using the date of grant as the measurement date for financial accounting purposes.